Leasha West’s body has been through the wringer.

 “The theory behind it is that it releases endorphins and your natural adrenaline, and it gets your blood flowing throughout your body, which is something that can be helpful for people who are experiencing anxiety and depression,” she says.
 “But I’m not sure how long term [it works].”

 Plus, anxiety and depression are complex conditions best treated by a mental health professional, Albers says.
-No one’s stopping you from doing both.
+Of course, no one’s stopping you from doing both.
 “With any kind of [alternative] therapy like this … it’s often a nice adjunct to some of the traditional things that you do,” she says.
 “That could be another way of looking at it — combining it with other treatments.”

 More from U.S. News